Winners and losers of Jeremy Hunt’s 2023 Autumn Statement

 Benefit claimants (but see also ‘losers’)

-The Chancellor is widely expected to confirm that he will increase benefits in full by 6.7pc, in line with September’s inflation figures, after considering using October’s lower 4.6pc figure.
+The Chancellor has confirmed that he will increase benefits in full by 6.7pc, in line with September’s inflation figures, after considering using October’s lower 4.6pc figure.

-Property investors can expect to benefit from the rise in housing benefit in line with inflation.

 Losers